wildfly/quickstart/README.md

 ##### Mac OS X Instructions

-The following are the steps to install and start PostreSQL on Mac OS X. Note that this guide covers only 'One click installer' option.
+The following are the steps to install and start PostgreSQL on Mac OS X. Note that this guide covers only 'One click installer' option.

 1. Install PostgreSQL using Mac OS X One click installer: <http://www.postgresql.org/download/macosx/>
 2. Allow prepared transactions: